The impact of faint AGN discovered by JWST on reionization: Conclusions

 \item Both AGN models have a higher IGM temperature than the galaxy-only models primarily due to an early onset of \heii\ reionization, with a small effect from ionization of hydrogen by harder photons.
 The temperature in the QSO-assisted model is within the observational constraints and starts to decrease at $z\sim5.4$, compared to the galaxy models in which the decrease starts at $z\sim5.6$.
 However, the QSO-only model results in too high and still increasing IGM temperatures at $z\lesssim 5$.
-Note further that the very inhomogeneous nature of \heiii\ reionization thereby leads to increased spatial fluctuations of the temperature-density relation of the IGM.
+Note that the very inhomogeneous nature of \heiii\ reionization thereby leads to increased spatial fluctuations of the temperature-density relation of the IGM.
+Note further that the exact value of the temperature depends on the assumed SED of the AGN.

 \item Given the observed ionizing efficiencies $\xi_\text{ion} $, the galaxies in our QSO-assisted models require a rather low escape fraction to match the \lya\ forest data.
 For a given UV luminosity AGN can thus be a factor of up to fifty times more efficient in producing hydrogen-ionizing photons if the escape fraction of Lyman continuum photons from AGN approaches unity.
 A contribution by AGN of 20\% of the galaxy ionizing emissivity in 1\% of JWST-detected reionization-epoch galaxies, as seen in our QSO-assisted model, appears in reasonable agreement with what we have learned from JWST about faint AGN at high redshift so far.
-A contribution at this level does not contribute significantly to the growth of the central supermassive black holes in the AGN host galaxies. \end{itemize}
+A contribution at this level does not contribute significantly to the growth of the central supermassive black holes in the AGN host galaxies.
+Note, that the escape fractions are not self-consistently modelled but instead are chosen to match the unfortunately still rather uncertain UVLF inferred from observed faint AGN. \end{itemize}

 Our results suggest that a modest contribution to reionization by faint AGN, as indicated by JWST observations, is in good agreement with the \lya\ forest data.
 In contrast, reionization dominated by faint AGN appears to be challenging to reconcile with the \lya\ optical depths distribution during the late stages of reionization.
 The QSO-only model is likely also inconsistent with the observed temperature measurements of the IGM at lower redshift.